3.7. Workflow Management#

 A workflow is visualized in a directed acyclic graph (DAG), which illustrates the dependencies between all processing steps.
 The DAG for a typical Belle II analysis quickly gets large, and workflow management tools can save you lots of headaches:

 A wide variety of workflow management tools exists (see for example here).
-For Belle II analyses, the b2luigi (based on the luigi framework) and snakemake workflow management tools are particulary useful (see e.g. our comparison).
+For Belle II analyses, the b2luigi (based on the luigi framework) and snakemake workflow management tools are particularly useful (see e.g. our comparison).
 In general, each processing step is implemented as a task in the workflow, with its input(s) and output(s).
 A task is automatically scheduled for execution by the workflow management tool, as soon as all of its input(s) are existing but not all of its output(s).
 If output(s) to a task are already existing upon launch, the corresponding task will not be run again.

 In this lesson, we build a minimalistic Belle II analysis in both tools, employing gbasf2, basf2 and the LSF batch system: